 - The theory of “there is no competition” is interesting.
 The theory works along the lines of, when you are in your ‘sweet spot’ you are completely differentiated from the competition, therefore there is no competition.
 However, by acknowledging that there is competition (from which you can differentiate yourself), the statement is contradictory and a self-refuting argument.
 In my opinion, it is supercilious to blithely state that ‘I don’t believe in competition’ and to rely on some telepathic form of Law of Attraction marketing.

 - Everyone I’ve spoken to who has told me that their clients “just find them”, has obtained clients through Search Engine Marketing, Website Marketing and Referrals Marketing.
 I’m not saying that Law of Attraction Marketing is fictitious, I’m simply saying that it is a gross oversimplification to state that holding an intention alone will bring you clients.
 My version of this is as follows: putting a good website up and getting it ranked, getting your brand on-point, working lead-generation strategies while holding the intention of bringing in clients is Law of Attraction Marketing.

 - Referrals from existing clients are pure gold.
 I suggest you make this your number one lead-generation strategy.

 - You do not need to start by offering group programs and webinars.
 IMHO that is better once you’re ready to upscale.
 Start small.
 It’s easier and you’ll learn more that way.

 - You do not need to have a perfect website to get clients.
-It is more important to learn how to work your Google Analytics than how to put a flashy banner up.
+It is more important to create a business plan instead of playing with fonts and themes on your website.

 - Once you have grown a flourishing business, I suggest you look to find synergies and affinities in Horizontal and Vertical Marketing to expand your horizons further.